fisekoo/GraduallyChange/README.md

 + ➰Smoothing
 + 7️⃣Setting duration
 + 🙂Use with/without Update function!
++ ➖Works with both negative and positive numbers➕

 ## Initialization 💻
 + Add this script to your assets or copy the code and create a new script with name of "GraduallyChange".